MIROC-DOC/model_description/org/md_enorg/p-rad.md

 ### Radiation flux at each layer boundary `MODULE:[ADDING]`

-Transmission Coefficient of Each Layer TERM00110, Reflection Coefficient TERM00111, Radiation Source Function TERM 00112 is required in all layers of TERM00113,
+Transmission coefficient of each layer TERM00110, Reflection coefficient TERM00111, Radiation source function TERM00112 is required in all layers of TERM00113,
 The radiation fluxes at each layer boundary can be obtained by using the adding method.
 This means that the two layers of TERM00114 and TERM00114 are known,